samme/phaser-plugin-inspector/README.md

 This package has an [ES module](dist/phaser-plugin-inspector.esm.js) (marked as `module`) and a [CommonJS-compatible UMD module](dist/phaser-plugin-inspector.umd.js) (marked as `browser`).
 You should use the ES module, but some bundlers may pick the UMD module by default.
 Configure your bundler to use the `module` field, or add an alias to the ES module file, or import the ES module file directly.

+If this is the only plugin you're using then you can use the "default" configuration:

 ```js
 import { DefaultPluginsConfig } from 'phaser-plugin-inspector';